zhangxd6/zhresearches/src/pages/index.md

         title: Website Development
       - actions:
           - label: Learn More
-            url: /features
+            url: /contact/
-        content: We will help you deliver your Mobile Applications to iOs and Android.
+        content: We will help you deliver your Mobile Applications to iOS and Android.
         image: /images/feature1.png
         title: Mobile Application Development
       - actions:
           - label: Learn More
-            url: /features
+            url: /contact/
         content: 'You have the need, we are here to help.'
         image: /images/dylan-gillis-kdeqa3atnby-unsplash.jpg
         title: Consulting Service